ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

   Url helper_url;             // URL of helper endpoint PAHelperShare helper_share; // The helper's encrypted share PALeaderShare leader_share; // The leader's share
-} PAUplaod;
+} PAUpload;

 struct {
   opaque enc<0..2^16-1>;     // Encapsulated HPKE context
-  opaque payload<0..2^24-1>; // The encrypted share
+  opaque payload<0..2^24-1>; // The encrypted share (may be empty) } PAHelperShare;
-} PAHelperShare;

 opaque PALeaderShare<0..2^24-1>;
 ```

-### Input validation
+**Response.**

-The leader handles HTTP requests to `[leader]/upload` as follows.
+The leader handles POST requests to `[leader]/upload` as follows.
 It first
 checks the request for a well-formed `PAUpload` message.
 If not found, then the
 leader aborts and alerts the client with "malformed upload".
-Otherwise, if a
-well-formed `PAUpload` message is found, the leader responds to the request with
-"200 OK".

-#### Verify Start

-The leader begins the input-validation protocol by looking up the PA parameters
+It then looks up
-`PAParam` for which `PAUpload.task == PAParam.task` and `PAUpload.helper_url` is
+the PA parameters `PAParam` for which `PAUpload.task == PAParam.task` and
-in `PAParam.helper_urls`.
-If none are found, then the leader aborts without
+`PAUpload.helper_url` is in `PAParam.helper_urls`.
+If none are found, then the
-alerting the client.
+leader aborts and alerts the client with "unrecognized task".
+Otherwise, if the
+upload is well-formed and contains a recognized PA task, then the leader
+responds to the GET request with status 200.

+### Verify Start

+The leader begins the input-validation protocol by collecting a sequence of
+helper shares that all correspond to the same helper endpoint URL, key
+configuration, and PA task.

 **Request.**
-Let `[helper]` denote the URL corresponding to `PAUpload.helper_url`.
-The leader
+Let `[helper]` denote the helper URL.
+The leader sends a POST request to
-sends an HTTP request to `[helper]/verify_start` with the following payload:
+`[helper]/verify_start` with the following payload:

 ```
 struct {